rodriwaw/rodriwaw/README.md

 ## About me

-My name is Rodrigo, I am 23 years old and I am a web development enthusiast.
+My name is Rodrigo, I am a 24 years old Systems Engineer and I am a web development enthusiast.
 In my free time I like to solve puzzles, read books and play videogames.
 I am a hardworking, focused, and determined person.
 I am self-taught and I enjoy learning new things.

-Right now I'm learning flutter to be capable of building mobile apps!
+Right now I'm learning Kotlin for mobile dev and .NET for backend dev!

 ## My tech stack